AladeYunus/venue-revenue-forecasting/README.md

 ## Next steps

 Possible improvements include adding further models, estimating uncertainty, creating more detailed staffing rules or connecting the outputs to a small web app.

+## What this shows
+- I can build and work with structured datasets
+- I can design features and train a forecasting model
+- I can explain model output clearly
+- I can present findings through notebooks and simple dashboards
+- I can link predictions to real decisions, such as staffing levels